dado3212/image-motion/README.md

 https://github.com/feathericons/feather#license

 ## Things to do
-1. Make it so that zooming happens centered on your mouse
-2. Make it so that you can't include white?
 3. Clear the window modal properly.
 4. UI pass.
 5. Hover/highlight/help text on where to drop.